twinnydotdev/twinny/docs/gateway.md

 ## Lifecycle and limits

 - **Capacity.** `maxActiveRequests` counts chat and autocomplete requests in flight (discovery and health are not counted).
-A request over the limit is refused at once with `rate-limited` and `Retry-After: 1`.
 A slot is released when the request succeeds, fails, times out, is cancelled by the client, or is aborted at shutdown.
+- **The queue.** A request that finds every slot taken waits, oldest first, for up to `limits.queue.fimWaitMs` (autocomplete) or `chatWaitMs` (chat).
+  A freed slot goes straight to the head of the queue, so a team sharing one GPU sees a short pause rather than an error.
+A request is refused at once with `rate-limited` and `Retry-After: 1` when `maxWaiting` requests are already waiting, and after its wait when no slot came; the message says which.
+A client that gives up while waiting (the editor moved on) leaves the queue without touching a backend, logged as `request.abandoned`.
+Set `maxWaiting` to `0` for the old behaviour: refuse at once.
+The wait is reported as `waited=` on the request's log line.
 - **Embeddings are not capped.** Indexing a workspace is hundreds of small, quick requests, so neither `maxActiveRequests` nor the per-key limits count them; the deadline still applies, and a backend or teammate that